rhertzog/rozofs/develop/_sources/SettingUpRozoFS.txt

 failures with a communication system based on an exchange of UDP packets and migrate services (resource) from one server to another.

-The configuration of Pacemaker can be done with the ``crm`` command.
+The configuration of Pacemaker can be done with the `crmsh <http://crmsh.github.io/>`_ utility (Cluster Management Shell).
 It allows you to manage different resources and propagates changes on each server automatically.
 The creation of a resource is done with an entry named primitive in the configuration file.
 This primitive uses a script